RoryQo/Duolingo-Vs-Anki-Effectivness/README.md

 ## Results

 The analysis reveals that Duolingo users generally perform better on average and study longer compared to Anki users.
-This increased study time could be attributed to the engaging gamification aspects of Duolingo, encouraging users to invest more time in their learning.
+This increased study time could be attributed to the engaging gamification aspects of Duolingo, which encourage users to invest more time in their learning.

 Moreover, when adjusting for hours studied, Duolingo users still significantly outperform Anki users, indicating that Duolingo is more effective on a per-hour basis.
 The combined evidence suggests that both the interface and learning curriculum of Duolingo contribute to its superiority in language learning.